electricherd/audiobookfinder/README.md

 ToDo:
 * understand trussh communication, key is still an issues
+* recheck namespaces and Result ... mixed up
+* use state machine like [state_machine_future](https://github.com/fitzgen/state_machine_future) for client and server, the example looks promising
 * nicer timer (thread pool is good but still with sleep)
 * make cross compiling as easy as possible
 * get rid of Avahi